0x1-company/dcns-subgraph/README.md

-# LNS Subgraph
+# DcNS Subgraph

-This Subgraph sources events from the LNS contracts.
-This includes the LNS registry, the Auction Registrar, and any resolvers that are created and linked to domains.
+This Subgraph sources events from the DcNS contracts.
+This includes the DcNS registry, the Auction Registrar, and any resolvers that are created and linked to domains.
 The resolvers are added through dynamic data sources.
 More information on all of this can be found at [The Graph Documentation](https://thegraph.com/docs/developer/quick-start/).

 # Example Queries